-This list of the best kid friendly hikes on Oahu contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This list of the best kid friendly hikes on Oahu was written by Hawaii travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Are you visiting Oahu and want to find the best hikes for kids?

 You’re in luck!
 There are plenty of beautiful hikes that are kid-friendly.
 Here is your guide to finding the best kid-friendly hikes all over Oahu!

 We have a list of some great places where you can take your family hiking, as well as tips about what to bring along on each hike.

 Hiking also has many health benefits for everyone in your family.
 Read this blog post to find out more about why you should take your kids hiking while you’re visiting Hawaii!